alaffin12/stackedit/Bastion.md

 Each facility has an upkeep cost associated with it that is paid whether or not it is used during a week.
 It may have further costs for different benefits.

-Facilities can be changed and upgraded as needed (although they will require downtime to do this).
+Facilities can be changed and upgraded as needed (although they will require money and downtime to do this).

 During an attack on the bastion roll the appropriate dice for the attack.
-For ever "1" rolled a facility (at random) is disabled for the week.
+For every "1" rolled a facility (at random) is disabled for the week.

 One benefit per facility per week.